One-step estimator paths for concave regularization: Hockey example

+We estimate GL paths of $\bs{\hat\beta}$ from (\ref{hockeymod}) with $\bs{\alpha}$ and $\bs{\phi}$ left {\it unpenalized}.
+Coefficient costs are {\it not} scaled by covariate standard deviation, since this would have favored players with little ice time.
 Joint $[\gamma,\lambda]$ surfaces for AICc and BIC are in Figure \ref{nhlic}.
 AICc favors denser models with low $\lambda$ but not-to-big $\gamma$, while the BIC prefers very sparse but relatively unbiased models with large $\lambda$ and small $\gamma$.
-Both criteria are strongly adverse to any model at $\gamma=100$, which is where timings explode in Figure \ref{nhltime}.
+Both criteria are strongly adverse to any model above $\gamma=100$, which is also where timings explode (supplement).
 Ten-fold CV results are shown in Figure \ref{nhlcv} for $\gamma$ of 0, 1, and 10.
 The OOS error minima are around the same in each case -- average deviance slightly above 1.16 -- but errors increase much faster away from optimality with larger $\gamma$.
-We also see that AICc selection is always between the CV.min and CV.1se selctions: at $\gamma=0$ AICc matches the CV.1se choice, while at $\gamma=10$ it has moved right to the CV.1se selection.
-Our heuristic from Section \ref{sss}.2 might be over-estimating $df$ for large-$\gamma$ models (especially under this very collinear design), but one would also suspect that CV estimates of minimum deviance are biased downward more dramatically for larger $\gamma$ than for low-variance small-$\gamma$ estimators.
+AICc selection is always between the CV error-minimizing selection and that of the common {\it 1SE} rule (largest $\lambda$ with mean OOS error no more than 1 standard error away from the minimum).

-The motivating application for this example was to devise a better versions of hockey's `plus-minus' (PM) statistic: number of goals {\it for} minus {\it against} each player's team while he is on the ice.
-To convert from player effects $\beta_{0j} + \beta_{sj}$ to the scale of `plus/minus', we first state that in absence of any other relevant information about each goal (not team, home/away, etc), the probability a goal was scored by his team given player $j$ is on ice becomes $p_j = e^{\beta_j}/(1+e^{\beta_j})$ and our `partial plus/minus' (PPM) is where $N_j$ is the number of goals for which he was on-ice.
-This measures quality and quantity of contribution, controlling for confounding information, and lives on the same scale as PM.
+The original goal with this dataset was to build a better version of hockey's `plus-minus' (PM) statistic: number of goals {\it for} minus {\it against} each player's team while he is on the ice.
+To convert from player effects $\beta_{0j} + \beta_{sj}$ to the scale of `plus/minus', set the probability that a goal was scored by his team given player $j$ is on ice (and no other information) as $p_j = e^{\beta_j}/(1+e^{\beta_j})$.
+The `partial plus/minus' (PPM) is where $N_j$ is the number of goals for which he was on-ice.
+This measures quality and quantity of contribution and lives on the same scale as PM.
+See \cite{gramacy_hockey_2015} for details.